 The local region stands within a temperate climate zone influenced by the mountainous nature of southwest Virginia.
 Temperatures range from average lows of 15° F-25° F (in January) to average highs of 80° F-90° F (in July).
 The differing elevations and lay of the land account for the range of differences in local weather.
 The MRPDC ranges in elevation from 5,729 feet at its highest point on Mount Rogers in western Grayson County, to 1,110 feet along Lovills Creek on the Carroll Surry County line.
 Local annual precipitation also is highly variable.
-It ranges from 62" annually in the highest mountains (Mount Rogers and surrounding area in the Blue Ridge) to 46" annually in other parts of the district.
+It ranges from 62'' annually in the highest mountains (Mount Rogers and surrounding area in the Blue Ridge) to 46'' annually in other parts of the district.
 Weather patterns and climate are influenced by the Appalachian and Blue Ridge mountain ranges, the direction of airflow and the effects of the major river valleys.
 Weather systems typically move from west to east.
 Cloud systems may pass up and over the mountains.
-As clouds rise, their moisture content condenses and falls as rain or snow; that often results in heavy precipitation on the western slopes of the mountains and little or no precipitation on the eastern (or rain shadowed) slopes of the mountains.
-Weather systems and storms also may follow the river valleys, running parallel to the mountain ranges.
+As clouds rise, their moisture content condenses and falls as rain or snow; that often results in heavy precipitation on the western slopes of the mountains.
+Weather systems also may follow the river valleys, running parallel to the mountain ranges.